Digilent/Arty-Z7-10-OOB/README.md

 Additional Notes
 ----------------
-For more information on how this project is version controlled, refer to the digilent-vivado-scripts submodule's [readme](https://github.com/digilent/digilent-vivado-scripts).
+For more information on how this project is version controlled, refer to the [digilent-vivado-scripts repo](https://github.com/digilent/digilent-vivado-scripts) and [digilent-vitis-scripts](https://github.com/digilent/digilent-vitis-scripts) repositories.